akanchha-rani/drum-kit/README.md

 ### ⌨️ Keyboard Interaction
 - Users can play sounds using keyboard keys: W A S D J K L
 - Each key triggers a specific drum sound instantly.

+### 🖱️ Mouse Interaction
+Clicking on any drum button plays the corresponding sound.